MagicFoundation/Alcinoe/README.md

 Embarcadero Quality Reports
 ---------------------------

-Please vote for the resolution of these quality reports.
+Please ask for the resolution of these quality reports.
 The lack of resolution on these issues from Embarcadero has compelled us to patch the original Delphi source files: